-Hosted by the Corporate Mapping Project, the Regime of Obstruction conference is a gathering of researchers, activists, and community leaders that examines fossil fuel influence and power and how we can challenge it, including:
+Regime of Obstruction is a conference for researchers, activists and community leaders that looks at fossil fuel power and how we can challenge it.
+Hosted by the Corporate Mapping Project.

 - How the fossil fuel corporate network is structured and financed.